Portland, Sherwood Park (Warrnambool)

 This course is fee free and is exempt from the usual Government-subsidised eligibility criteria.

-You may only undertake one construction industry skill set course for free.
+You may undertake up to three construction industry skill set courses for free.

 Not sure which course is right for you?
 South West TAFE will help you find your way.